datadude/datadude.github.io/_posts/2015-03-11-blogging_with_jekyll.md

 categories: Rave Hacksc
 ---

-## What is Jekyll?
 [Jekyll](http://jekyllrb.com/) is a simple "Blog Aware" static site generator.
+You can quicky and easily write blog posts using the [MarkDown](https://help.github.com/articles/markdown-basics/) language and [Liquid](http://liquidmarkup.org/) templates.
+See how!

 ### Advantages:

  * Site is completely static, so it gets served up FAST!
- * It still gives you poserfull CMS features such as re-usable code bits.
+ * It still gives you powerfull CMS features such as re-usable code bits.
  * It still lets you use custom Javascript and CSS (this blog uses foundation for instance).
  * No Database needed!
  * Write your posts using [MarkDown](https://help.github.com/articles/markdown-basics/)